matthew-ia/cayo/README.md

 }
 ```

+For the extending Cayo with Vite plugins, Rollup plugins, or Svelte preprocessors, you can configure those options in the Cayo config.

+By default, Cayo already internally uses a few plugins & preprocessors:
+- Svelte
+  - [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) – the one preprocessor to rule them all.
+But really, this enables things like Sass, PostCSS, Pug, etc., all with zero config.
+- Rollup
+  - [`rollup-plugin-svelte`](https://github.com/sveltejs/rollup-plugin-svelte) – official plugin for Svelte
+  - [`rollup-plugin-import-css`](https://github.com/jleeson/rollup-plugin-import-css) – adds support for `import 'style.css' in JS source files
+  - [`@rollup/plugin-json`](https://github.com/rollup/plugins/tree/master/packages/json) – adds support for `import data from 'data.json'` in JS source files

+If you need to add _plugin/preprocessor options_ to any of these, you'll need to install them in your project and pass them as config options in `cayo.config.js`.

+Vite options will only be used during `cayo dev` for the Vite Server, and for `cayo build` (which is a specially configured run of Vite's build process).

 For all options, read the [Configuration Reference](docs/config-reference.md).

 ## Cayo & the Rest

-**Cayo** is a static HTML generator with islands of reactivity, file-based routing, and the power of Svelte & Vite.
+**Cayo** is a static HTML generator, with islands of reactivity, file-based routing, and the power of Svelte & Vite.
 Cayo _is_ niche, and it's kinda meant to be!
 I built it for my use case, but intentionally made it configurable (and chose tools with good plugin ecosystems), so hopefully at least a few folks with similar needs can make use of it.
 Cayo borrows certain structural patterns from SvelteKit, some concepts like "island architecture" from Astro, and is powered by Svelte and Vite (and under the hood, Rollup too, independently of Vite).

 **These other tools are _probably_ what you're looking for.
 It's recommended to look into these first.
 (But, if you have constraints they can't support, Cayo might be of help!)**